giantswarm/docs/src/content/general/architcture/openstack/index.md

 #### Cert exporter

-It is a Prometheus exporter that exposes a set of metrics regarding certificates and tokens so we can be aware in case any of those expire.
+It is a Prometheus exporter that exposes a set of metrics regarding certificates and tokens.
+It enables us to stay ahead of certificates expiration and take care of them in a timely fashion..

 #### Net exporter

-Net exporter is a Prometheus exporter for exposing network information in that runs as daemon set in every node and track network and DNS errors.
+Net exporter is a Prometheus exporter for exposing network information.
+It that runs as a daemon set in every node and tracks network and DNS errors.

 #### Metric server